 Many students will have to access student loans in order to pay for their educations.
-Thankfully, between the federal government and private lenders, there are a variety of loan options available to help meet a student’s financing needs.
+Thankfully, between the federal government and private lenders, there are many types of student loan options available to help meet financing needs.
 Explore all the types of student loans available to you through federal and state governments and private lenders.

 When considering student loans, be sure to borrow only what you need and compare all of the different kinds of loans for college available to you before you borrow.
 Remember, outside of purchasing a home, borrowing to pay for higher education is likely to be one of the biggest expenses of your life.

-There are two primary sources of student loans – the federal government and private lenders.
+There are two primary types of student loans – the federal government and private lenders.
 You'll want to exhaust federal loans first before applying for private student loans.

 Federal Student Loans